fthdgn-gh/website/content/blog/journey-to-linux-from-windows/index.en.md

 Manjaro doesn't include any software for camera.
 I don't know why but you can install an app called "Camera (snapshot)".
 It does the job.

-#### Torrent Client - Fragments
+#### Torrent Client - qBittorent

-I found that "Fragments" is an easy to use application for torrent needs and I didn't have any problems using it.
+I was using "Fragments" but after some time, I needed more control and information from my torrent client.
+I did use qBittorent on Windows before and it's the same experience here.
+I can recommend.

 #### "Windows Hello™" - Howdy